cliffmaury/angular-spring4-stack/README.md

 angular-spring4-stack
 =====================

-Build a new stack from scratch with the following features :
+Build a new stack STEP BY STEP (see commits) from scratch with the following features :

 * Full Java Configuration (no XML configuration neither web.xml)
 * Spring MVC 4